 Brief Lives is a body of photographs which ask to what extent a place can be abstracted into ephemera.
 The images show the environment outside the house where I live: an open space called the Great Putney Meadow, which is bounded by the Connecticut River in southeastern Vermont.
 This place has become a frame for me to watch things come in and out of existence.

-I grant sustained attention, sometimes over the course of years, to small and recurring objects and processes in this environment and in my living space; the boundary between the two is soft.
-I attempt to photograph ephemera systematically, returning to the same subjects and processes over months or years.
+I am fascinated by the process of slowly coming to know an environment.
+Over the course of months and years, I study objects and processes which populate this place and surround my living space; the boundary between the two is soft.
+I attempt to photograph recurring phenomena systematically, dwelling on the same subjects in the same way over time in order to bring small differences forward.

-There are lumen images of my breath, the quality of light bracketed as a subject in-itself, flower petals, sheets of opal glass, deep ruts in the field, obscura projections of my windows and doors, and the swallows that migrate and nest here.
+Many of these images are the result of material experimentation.
+I work with simple, nearly characterless materials which reflect the quality of light and air around them.
+There are lumen images of my breath, the quality of light as a subject-in-itself, flower petals, sheets of opal glass, obscura projections of my windows and doors, deep ruts in the field, and the swallows that migrate and nest here.
 I am interested in what happens when a representation of a place becomes a small world of its own.